Are you looking for answers about living with FND?

 The Process

-The Things I’ve Found To Be Most Helpful in Managing FND
+The Things I’ve Found To Be The Most Helpful in Managing My FND

 Rest

 At first, I needed to sleep almost all day every day.
 My brain was really needing a lot of rest.
-I still need naps every day.
-I usually take at least two half-hour naps, but sometimes I need more when my brain is tired, so I listen to my body.
+I try to rest a little every day, but sometimes I need more when my brain is tired, so I listen to my body.
+And, when I’m really feeling well, I may just rest sitting down, or change activities to something I find grounding.

 Pacing